Prataparudra Deva: Odia literary works composed during Prataparudra Deva's rule

-Odia literature attained a higher status during the rule of Prataparudra as it was the famous era of and highly respected immortal Odia literary creations by the Panchsakhas or five divine friends namely Balarama Dasa, Jagannatha Dasa, Ananta Dasa, Achyutananda Dasa and Jasobanta Dasa.
-The Panchasakhas were basically opposed to caste system and Brahmin patronage by the Odia kings.
+Odia literature attained a higher status during the rule of Prataparudra, as it was the famous era of highly respected immortal Odia literary creations by the Panchsakhas, or five divine friends: Balarama Dasa, Jagannatha Dasa, Ananta Dasa, Achyutananda Dasa and Jasobanta Dasa.
+The Panchasakhas were basically opposed to the caste system and Brahmin patronage by the Odia kings.
 They were also opposed to Gaudiya Vaisnavism that had arrived in Odisha through Chaitanya and contributed to a separate school of learning called Utkaliya.
 Some of them had ideological conflict with the royal order but were later accepted and encouraged by the king himself after he realized his mistakes.